2024 Hui Mo'olelo Film Festival

 The collection of 6 films by Richard O'Connor are rooted in ʻōlelo noʻeau: #2658: Pipi holo kaʻao (It is sprinkled, the tale has fled) | This is used at the end of a tale to indicate that it is finished.

 Anthony Pfluke first met Uncle Kevin Brown during a community consultation for his 2023 Maui Public Art Corps project, E Ola ʻĪao.
-During their community consultation for this project with artist Richard O'Connor, they asked if it would be OK to perform together for the very first time at this event.
+During their community consultation for this project with artist Richard O'Connor, they asked if it "would be OK to perform together" for the very first time at this event.
 We just about lost our minds we were so excited.

 As part of her required community engagement for this project, Sasha Hercik led a flip book animation workshop at Baldwin High School.
 We later found out that she spent 2 months working on her nerves for this event, and she could not have shown it less.
 She is a total and complete boss lady.